 The California Early Childhood Curriculum Alignment Project supports transfer and curriculum consistency in the foundational preparation of early childhood education students.
-Regionally accredited community colleges (https://www.ctc.ca.gov/credentials/what-does-regional-accreditation-mean), CSUs, and private universities can participate in the alignment process and be recognized statewide as partners in creating streamlined pathways to degree completion.
+Regionally accredited community colleges (Commission on Teacher Credentialing Regional Accreditation), CSUs, and private universities can participate in the alignment process and be recognized statewide as partners in creating streamlined pathways to degree completion.
 See Appendix H for the list of CAP courses.